Willow Street / Exit 7

 Most people heading for the Cape direct their cars to either the Trail of Tears in Barnstable or to Otis in Bourne and Falmouth.
 Others head farther down the Cape to Nickerson State Park.
 But one of the best riding locations on the Cape is also one of the least known.
 It’s at exit seven on the Mid Cape Highway, Route 6 and is commonly referred to as Willow Street.
-Confusing things Willow Street actually comprises two separate riding areas.
-Both are located near the same exit and can be linked together to form about 35 miles of riding.
+Confusing things Willow Street actually comprises three separate riding areas.
+All are located near the same exit and can be linked together to form about 55 miles of riding.

 The first of these is located just a few hundred feet from the end of the exit ramp.
-When you exit the highway drive to the South side of the highway bridge and park in the dirt lot beside the train tracks.
-You’ll see a trail with a Cape Cod Pathways marker leading into the woods and that trail will lead you to over 20 miles of enjoyable sometimes hilly singletracks located in the Hyannis Ponds Wildlife Management Area.
+When you exit the highway go to the South side of the Route 6 overpass and park in the dirt lot beside the train tracks.
+That's a fwe of hundred yards north of the pin on this map.
+You’ll see a trail with a Cape Cod Pathways marker leading into the woods and that trail will lead you to over 15 miles of enjoyable hilly singletracks located in the Hyannis Ponds Wildlife Management Area.

 Going straight on this trail for about three miles will bring you within site of Phinneys Lane.
 If you turn right there, go under the highway and follow a dirt path up to the water towers you’ll find another trail on the north side of the highway that will take you back to the railroad tracks.
 This loop, called “The Highway Loop”, is about six miles long.
 But it misses almost all of the good riding in the area.